Anny-Moon/PCA/README.md

 There is automatically generated library documentation in `PCA_lib/documentation`.

 # Applications
-You can find 3 different independent programs in `/applications` folder.
+You can find 3 different independent programs in `applications` folder.
 You can write your own application or change already existent ones.
 All applications use PCA library.
 If you did correctly the previous step, then you can copy and put applications in any folder on your computer.
 To compile the project do
 ```bash
 myApplication$ make